siavashk/siavashk.github.io/_posts/2019-01-23-boost-graph-library.md

 ```

 ## Finding Shortest Paths in Directed Graphs
 Assume that we are interested in traveling from city **a** to **d** and are given distances in the form of Figure 3.
-As you probably already know, we can use Djikstra's algorithm to find the shortest path between these two cities.
+As you probably already know, we can use Dijkstra's algorithm to find the shortest path between these two cities.
 If you are not familiar with this algorithm, I suggest reading through [Erik's](http://vasir.net/blog/game_development/dijkstras_algorithm_shortest_path) excellent blog post.

-BGL has a very efficient implementation of Djikstra's algorithm.
+BGL has a very efficient implementation of Dijkstra's algorithm.
 Using the above definitions, we can wrap the algorithm using the following functions:

 ```cpp
 std::vector<VertexDescriptor> djikstra(